eeditiones/teipublisher-docker-compose/README.md

 * frontend: nginx reverse proxy which forwards requests to TEI Publisher
 * certbot: letsencrypt certbot required to register an SSL certificate

 The publisher and ner services will be built from the corresponding github repositories using the current master branch.
+You thus only need to clone this repository to either your local machine or a server you are installing.
+Everything else is handled automatically by docker compose.

 # Default Configuration